 2. Sound Sensor

 Sound sensors are generally a microphone used to detect the equivalent voltage of sound and return.
 The sound it receives can be navigated by a simple robot.
-Imagine a robot turning right to a palpit, turning left for two palpitations.
+Imagine a robot turning right to a pulpit, turning left for two palpitations.
 Complex robots may use the same microphone for voice recognition.
-Sound sensors are not as easy as light sensors because sound sensors generate a very small voltage difference which should be amplified to produce measurable change in voltage.
+Sound sensors are not as easy as light sensors because sound sensors generate a minimal voltage difference which should be amplified to produce a measurable change in voltage.
 Voice systems also use robots with voice commands.
 This is useful if the trainer has to handle other objects when training robots.